7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 A mediocre mindset is not created overnight.

-It develops slowly through:
+It develops gradually through:

 - Repeated comfort